Greece thinks ‘vaccine passports’ could save summer holidays. Others in Europe see inequalities.

 In Britain, now outside the European Union, Foreign Secretary Dominic Raab said vaccine certificates are “under consideration” even as other British officials dismissed the idea.
 Israel recently launched digital vaccination certificates to allow access to gyms or restaurants.

 Israel also agreed to trial a travel bubble with E.U. members Greece and Cyprus to open the door for vaccinated travelers.
-Meanwhile, Cyprus has also said it begin in May to welcome vaccinated visitors from Britain.
+Meanwhile, Cyprus has also said it will begin in May to welcome vaccinated visitors from Britain.

-The European Commission is expected to submit a proposal on how to bridge the divides with the bloc later this month, which could lay out a joint plan for digital vaccination certificates that would work across the Europe Union and potentially beyond.
+The European Commission is expected to submit a proposal on how to bridge the divides with the bloc later this month, which could lay out a joint plan for digital vaccination certificates that would work across the European Union and potentially beyond.

 Compromise proposals could include exceptions for individuals who have recovered from covid-19 or those who can provide a recent negative test result.